 A person that chooses to stay on original Medicare will normally get an additional Medicare Supplement insurance policy, also known as Medigap and a Stand Alone Part D drug plan.
 The Medicare supplement policies fill most of the gaps in original Medicare leaving the out of pocket costs very low for Medicare approved services.
-They generally pay the 20% after the Medicare part B deductible is met and Medicare pays the 80%.
+They generally pay 20% after the Medicare part B deductible is met and Medicare pays 80%.
 There are 10 different plans available to choose from, however, most companies only offer a few different plans.
 The most popular plans today are plans G and N.

 4. Choose How You Want To Enroll

 You can read, educate yourself and decide whether it will be original Medicare with Medigap or Medicare Advantage.
 Then, call all of the insurance companies and compare all of the different plans available in your area and enroll directly with the company of your choice bypassing an agent.
 You will pay the same price though.
 You will need to do this comparison each year to make sure your drug costs are kept under control.
 The reason for yearly review is, Medicare Advantage and Part D drug plans change annually.
 It can be a costly mistake if you miss something.
 My recommendation, since it doesn’t cost you anything extra is to do business with an independent agent that is licensed with all of the top companies and has made a career out of helping people with their plan choices.
 Make sure this agent gives ongoing service year after year, is reliable and has INTEGRITY.